cormullion/PhilipsHue.jl/README.md

 ## Usage

-If you know your Philips Hue bridge's IP address and existing username.
+If you know your Philips Hue bridge's IP address and existing username:

      using PhilipsHue
      B = PhilipsHueBridge("192.168.1.111", "yourusername")